shadow-light/sellingjesus.org/src/articles/judas.md

 Values are comparative.
 Judas’s sin was not merely in valuing earthly riches, but in valuing them beyond heavenly riches, such that he was willing to exchange the former for the latter.
 Paul describes the folly of this thinking when he remarks that the gospel is not his to sell, but even if it were, the material reward that could be gained by selling it would not match the heavenly reward that may be possessed by offering it freely.

 > If my preaching is voluntary, I have a reward.
 But if it is not voluntary, I am still entrusted with a responsibility.
 What then is my reward?
 That in preaching the gospel I may offer it free of charge, and so not use up my rights in preaching it.
-(1 Corinthians 9:17-18)
+(1 Cor 9:17-18)

 The one who sells Christian teaching forfeits the heavenly reward available to those who offer the word of God freely.
 Jesus himself described how those who give or pray for recognition among men trade a heavenly reward for an earthly one (Matt 6:1-6).
 The same applies to the work of preaching and teaching.
 The one who exchanges the word for material honors does so at the expense of heavenly honors.